MicrosoftDocs/sql-docs/docs/tools/sqlpackage/sqlpackage-extract.md

 ---

 # SqlPackage Extract parameters and properties
-The SqlPackage.exe Extract action creates a schema of a connected database in a DACPAC package (.dacpac file).
+The SqlPackage.exe Extract action creates a schema of a connected database in a DACPAC file (.dacpac).
 By default, data is not included in the .dacpac file.
 To include data, utilize the [Export action](sqlpackage-export.md) or use the Extract properties *ExtractAllTableData*/*TableData*.

 ## Command-line syntax